barakman/solidity-prover/README.md

 - Storage write is the 1st most expensive operation
 - Storage read is the 3rd most expensive operation

-At the time of writing this:
+At the time of writing this document:
 ```
 +-----------------------------------------+-----------------+
 | Storage Operation                       | Gas Consumption |